 The first step in finding a device driver for your I2C device is to look at the manufacturer’s support site.
 This can be the site for your PC manufacturer (e.g. Dell, HP, Gateway, etc.), but it can also be the site for the device manufacturer (e.g. Synaptics, Elan, Alps).

 Start with the PC manufacturer, and look for the device type (input devices).
-Download the driver installer and execute it to install the I2C HID device driver.
+Download the driver installer and execute it to install the I2C HID device driver on Windows.

 If manually finding the driver for the I2C HID device proves impossible, consider using an automated solution like DriverFinder.
 The software scans your PCs for all hardware devices and locates the right device drivers for you.